NFTs are unquestionably the most-hyped crypto subsector of 2021.

 Tech and mobile apps tend to turn to Monthly Active Users (MAUs) to count this.

-For example, video sharing app TikTok crossed 1 billion MAUs in September 2021.
-Crypto wallet MetaMask, one of the key ways that people interact with DeFi apps and NFT markets, announced it had grown from 545,000 to 10 million MAUs by August this year.
+For example, video sharing app TikTok crossed in September 2021.
+Crypto wallet MetaMask, one of the key ways that people interact with DeFi apps and NFT markets, announced from 545,000 to 10 million MAUs by August this year.

 But it’s hard to separate out how many people are using DeFi apps at any one time.
 And it’s something of an open secret in DeFi that a small number of high net-worth whales exaggerate the user numbers.